Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Retarded NZ Kernel and Hardy Placement

 The exclusion of $p = 1$ is an endpoint limitation of this general theorem: the Cauchy transform is bounded from $L^p(\mathbb{R})$ to $H^p(\HH)$ for $1 < p < \infty$ but the Hilbert transform is not bounded on all of $L^1$.
 Thus a standard $H^1$ KK theorem may still hold for a special model, but it requires a separate endpoint estimate rather than following from the present $L^{p_0}$ hypothesis.
 For threshold singularities or algebraic tails, the safer general statement is the $L^p$/principal-value or suitably subtracted form in Corollary~\ref{cor:subtracted}. \end{proof}

+\begin{remark}[Verifying integrability in specific models] The theorem is stated only in terms of the projected weight $w$.
+In controlled weak-coupling constructions for linearly coupled Gaussian baths, the leading weight can sometimes be read from the bath spectral density.
+For example, a threshold $w(\lambda)\sim|\lambda|^{s-1}$ with $0<s<1$ permits only $p<1/(1-s)$ near the origin.
+Beyond such a controlled setting, identifying the operator-valued $L^p$ weight for labels such as Ohmic or Drude--Lorentz is a concrete model-dependent task. \end{remark}

-\begin{remark}[On the spectral hypothesis and its verification] Theorem~\ref{thm:hardy} is \emph{conditional}: it assumes the projected generator admits a real-axis spectral representation with $w\in L^{p_0}$.
-For the standard Nakajima--Zwanzig partial-trace projection $P\rho = \TrOp_b[\rho] \otimes \rho_b^{\mathrm{ref}}$, this is an additional assumption, not a consequence of microscopic unitarity alone, because $P$ is not orthogonal in the Hilbert--Schmidt inner product unless $\rho_b^{\mathrm{ref}} \propto I_b$ (see Remark~\ref{rem:self-adjoint}).
+\begin{remark}[On the spectral hypothesis and its verification] Theorem~\ref{thm:hardy} is conditional: it assumes the projected generator admits a real-axis spectral representation with $w\in L^{p_0}$.
+For the standard Nakajima--Zwanzig partial-trace projection $P\rho = \TrOp_b[\rho] \otimes \rho_b^{\mathrm{ref}}$, this is an additional assumption, not a consequence of microscopic unitarity alone.